 In June 2009, the Financial Accounting Standards Board (FASB) issued new accounting guidance on consolidation of variable interest entities (VIEs) that changes how a reporting entity determines a primary beneficiary that would consolidate the VIE from a quantitative risk and rewards approach to a qualitative approach based on which variable interest holder has the power to direct the economic performance related activities of the VIE as well as the obligation to absorb losses or right to receive benefits that could potentially be significant to the VIE.
 This new guidance requires the primary beneficiary assessment to be performed on an ongoing basis and also requires enhanced disclosures that will provide more transparency about a company's involvement in a VIE.
-This new guidance is effective for a reporting entity's first annual reporting period that begins after November 15, 2009.
+This new guidance was effective for a reporting entity's first annual reporting period beginning after November 15, 2009.
 CenterPoint Houston's adoption of this new guidance did not have a material impact on its financial position, results of operations or cash flows.
+As of June 30, 2010, CenterPoint Houston has four VIEs related to transition and system restoration bond companies (see Note 4) which it consolidates.
+The consolidated VIEs are whollyowned bankruptcy remote special purpose entities that were formed specifically for the purpose of securitizing transition and system restoration related property.
+Creditors of CenterPoint Houston have no recourse to any assets or revenues of the transition and system restoration bond companies.
+The bonds issued by these VIEs are payable only from and secured by transition and system restoration property and the bond holders have no recourse to the general credit of CenterPoint Houston.

 In January 2010, the FASB issued new accounting guidance to require additional fair value related disclosures including transfers into and out of Levels 1 and 2 and separate disclosures about purchases, sales, issuances, and settlements relating to Level 3 measurements.
 It also clarifies existing fair value disclosure guidance about the level of disaggregation and about inputs and valuation techniques.
-This new guidance is effective for the first reporting period beginning after December 15, 2009 except for the requirement to separately disclose purchases, sales, issuances and settlements relating to Level 3 measurements, which is effective for the first reporting period beginning after December 15, 2010.
+This new guidance was effective for the first reporting period beginning after December 15, 2009 except for the requirement to separately disclose purchases, sales, issuances and settlements relating to Level 3 measurements, which is effective for the first reporting period beginning after December 15, 2010.
 CenterPoint Houston's adoption of this new guidance did not have a material impact on its financial position, results of operations or cash flows.
-CenterPoint Houston expects that the adoption of the Level 3 related gross disclosure requirement, which is effective in 2011, will not have an impact on its financial position, results of operations or cash flows
+See Note 5 for the required disclosures.
+CenterPoint Houston expects that the adoption of the Level 3 related gross disclosure requirement, which is effective in 2011, will not have an impact on its financial position, results of operations or cash flows.